-The committee used Presbyterian Mission’s Earth Care Audit for 2021 planning in the areas of worship (David Smith), Christian education (Johanna Bernhardt), facilities (Barbara Buckley), and outreach (Tom Bacon & Susan Dunlap).
-A Sunday morning education series is planned for April 2021 (contact Johanna Bernhardt for more information).
-We are actively seeking volunteers to assist Cris Rivera and Webb Cummings on a CC newsletter.
-The committee also actively seeks input from the community on local, state, national and global actions; Larry Brockman brought measures regarding the Atlantic Coast Pipeline and Durham’s local interest in renewable energy which were forwarded by committee to the Session and congregation as a whole.
+The committee used Presbyterian Mission’s Earth Care Audit for 2021 planning in the areas of worship (David Smith), Christian education (Johanna Bernhardt), facilities (Barbara Buckley), and outreach (Tom Bacon).
+Sunday morning faith formation series were held in 2021 & 2022, and we are planning for 2023.
+We are actively seeking volunteers to assist on this website and CC newsletter updates.
+The committee also actively seeks input from the community on local, state, national and global actions.

 November 2020 The Story of Plastics (1hr.
 22min) – Virtual Film Screening and discussion with Crystal Dreisbach of Don’t Waste Durham.
 Please screen film prior to discussion: The Story of Plastic FPC Screening Link.
 RSVP for password.

 December 2020: Straws (33mins) – virtual film screening (prior to meeting) and discussion with the filmmaker Linda Booker Royal.
 Zoom link Facebook event